andmikael/PhysicsEngine/README.md

 # PhysicsEngine
-A small C++ program used to simulate rudamentary object physics and collision using SFML library.
+C++ Physics simulation engine for collision detection.
+It uses SFML for drawing windowing and rendering.

-It uses verlet integration to calculate object motion.
+Objects use verlet integration to calculate object motions

 To run the program in linux:
 1. install SFML dev library